rian39/lists/idea_log.md

 - tried to track down the Vernes reference -- 1982, critique de raison aleatoire -- would need to ill that.
 - wrote some on the uplift model -- turns out that has only recently come into marking (around 1999) and is under active development in market research.
 I thought it would be standard practice ...  downloaded a paper on it by Victor Lo 2002 ~/archive/data_intensive/markets/lo_lift_model_1982_10.1.1.99.7064.pdf
 - uplift models are one of the ways that markets link machine learning into marketing ...
-- TODO: write bash script to extract all headings, images and knitr chunks to a file and then convert to ioslides, etc.
+- TODO: write script to extract all headings, quotes, images and knitr chunks to a file and then convert to ioslides, etc.
 - TODO: get some references for realtime in media: Hansen doesn't speak about this much -- might be able to adapt some of his temporality talk. ...
 - tried t write the infrastructure section -- not much to say about hadoop, except that without it, no lists ... is all of this a product of infrastructural transformation?

+## Tue 11 Oct 09:27:24 BST 2016

+- TODO: use montage to create image of all out.jpg as a slide
+- had to rescan patel page 3 because it was cropped figure/patel_page3_SKM_C36816101109420.pdf
+- went through paper adding a bit on classifiers and tangentially approaching the topic of basket similarity.
+- finding it hard to write about that bit of the presentation  - some small cues -- 'modelling substitutes'.
+Does that mean that they build models for reach product?
+Or for each of the recommendations in the 200 in the list?
+That is, a second layer of modelling that connects the recommendations to what is in the basket?
+Shreena talks about it in that way ...